Laurdan: Applications of Laurdan

 Due to its high sensitivity to the mobility and presence of solvent dipoles, changes in the emission spectrum can be calculated from the generalized polarization.
 Generalized polarization values vary from 1 (no solvent effect) to -1 (complete exposure to bulk water): Laurdan anisotropy detects changes in plasma membrane fluidity caused by the interaction of determinate surroundings by calculating the generalized polarization and monitoring the reconstitution of lipid microdomains.

-The use of Laurdan as a fluorescent maker is to visualize and quantify the insolubility of the plasma membrane, analysing its remodelling activity.
+The use of Laurdan as a fluorescent marker is to visualize and quantify the insolubility of the plasma membrane, analysing its remodelling activity.
 Rearrangements of glycosphingolipids, phospholipids, as well as cholesterol explains changes in membrane fluidity.

 Some studies developed at the Regional Center for Biotechnology at Haryana (India) have revealed that free hydroxyl groups on specific bile phospholipids increase solvent dipole penetration within the membrane.
 The number and order of these functional groups are tightly bound.

 Studies using mice have been of particular importance in sensing other biomolecules which influence glycerol and acyl chain regions of the plasma membrane.
 Dietary sources involved in the construction of lipid raft, n-3 PUFA from oil fish as well as polyphenols, affect the molecular and structural shape of the phospholipids in the membrane.
 As such, this organisation model contributes to distinguishing effects of perturbations on cell membrane order and fluidity.